-If your considering a backup appliance then performance must be near the top of your list for both high speed backups and restores.
+If you’re considering a backup appliance then performance must be near the top of your list for both high-speed backups and restores.
 This could be backing up 1TB per hour or a 100TB per hour.
 This is where an appliance scores as the vendor knows the maximum performance that the reference appliance architecture can achieve in a perfect world.

 Backup to Tape

 Tape today still has a place in a business if used correctly.
 In the past tape was used for backup, today, however, it is increasingly being used to archive data which hasn’t been accessed within a certain time-frame.
 The ComVault software on the Fujitsu CS200c supports path-to-tape for archiving.
 These tapes can then be taken off-site and stored.
 Once the data is archived it can be deleted from the storage to save disk space.

 Companies today have branch offices, these could be in the same county or a different country.
 A backup appliance should be able to replicate data from many smaller appliances i.e branch offices to a large centralised appliance i.e. HQ or DR site and from a large appliance too many smaller appliances.
 The appliance should also be able to limit the available bandwidth, so it doesn’t utilise 100% of the available WAN link and support encryption across the wire.